Article By: Leanne Ridgeway

 With the year 2020 now complete, it felt like a decade, didn’t it?
 Instead of rehashing the low points, I’ll veer off towards how much I appreciated the incredible amount of ruthless determination the musicians, artists, and loving supporters of both have shown the rest of the citizens of Earth this year.
 It’s a surreal time, but imagination and creativity are purely unfuckwithable and once again music persisted, grew in new directions, and has prevailed.

-In any standard year, it’s nearly torturous for me to attempt compiling an annual musical ‘favorites list’ and 2020 proved overwhelming by the sheer volume of releases that invited our ears to listen.
+In any standard year, it’s nearly torturous for me to attempt compiling an annual year-end list of musical favorites, and 2020 proved overwhelming by the sheer volume of releases that invited our ears to listen.
 In the end, how could I resist sharing a small swath of the gigantic bucket of music that kept me alive and moving forward every day?
 I can’t even contemplate what 2021 will bring.

 Favorites of 2020